back to Blog

 Wholesale

 The sale of goods in bulk to retailers, distributors, or resellers.
-Wholesale commerce often uses B2B eCommerce portals, wholesale ordering platforms, price lists, MOQs, and bulk inventory workflows.
+Wholesale commerce often relies on B2B eCommerce platforms, order management tools, price lists, MOQs, and inventory systems.

 Y